-If a Scout or leader in your pack has special dietary needs, please email us at least two weeks prior at akelaland@gmail.com.
+If a Scout or leader in your pack has special dietary needs, please fill out this Allergy & Special Diet form found at least two weeks prior to attending camp.
 We will accommodate special dietary needs as best we can; however, you may need or want to bring some of your own food to supplement what we offer.
 Menus are subject to change, based on food availability.